cyberbotics/webots-doc/guide/guide.md

 holder nor any applicable licensor will be liable for any incidental or consequential damages.

-The Webots software was initially developed at the Laboratoire de Micro- Informatique (LAMI) of the Swiss Federal Institute of Technology, Lausanne, Switzerland (EPFL).
+The Webots software was initially developed at the Laboratoire de Micro-Informatique (LAMI) of the Swiss Federal Institute of Technology, Lausanne, Switzerland (EPFL).
 The EPFL makes no warranties of any kind on this software.
 In no event shall the EPFL be liable for incidental or consequential damages of any kind in connection with the use and exploitation of this software.

 ## Trademark information